 Get your kids involved with opening the camper:

 Get your kids involved in this process of getting the camper ready.
-It will help them take more ownership of the camping equipment and help them get excited for upcoming trips.
+It will help them take more ownership of the camping equipment and might get them excited for upcoming trips.

 While you’re setting up the camper in the spring, chances are you’re getting excited to plan ahead to the summer camping months.
 And, if next summer is anything like the last, you might want to be spending a little more time thinking about how to keep yourself and your unit cool in those hot months ahead.